-- 1.1 PLCs continued to support teacher collaboration focused on needs of students - 1.2 INTERVENTION TEACHER: Teacher provided interventions and monitored student growth focused primarily in reading and writing, this year this position also supported the 3 Independent Study students on line. - 1.3 BENCHMARKS This year we had all 3 monitoring assessments.
-Students demonstrated growth throughout the year - 1.4 LIBRARY CLERK This year we had book challenges and book fairs!
+- Action 1.1 PLCs continued to support teacher collaboration focused on needs of students - Action 1.2 INTERVENTION TEACHER: Teacher provided interventions and monitored student growth focused primarily in reading and writing, this year this position also supported the 3 Independent Study students on line. - Action 1.3 BENCHMARKS This year we had all 3 monitoring assessments.
+Students demonstrated growth throughout the year - Action 1.4 LIBRARY CLERK This year we had book challenges and book fairs!
 Our Burrel Bear Store was re-opened.
-Students enjoyed checking out books and getting read alouds. - 1.5 INDUCTION COACHES/SERVICES FCSS Our teachers benefit from all support especially from veteran staff. - 1.6 BASE PROGRAM Provided necessary personnel, instructional materials, facilities and transportation for all students including SWDs.
+Students enjoyed checking out books and getting read alouds. - Action 1.5 INDUCTION COACHES/SERVICES FCSS Our teachers benefit from all support especially from veteran staff. - Action 1.6 BASE PROGRAM Provided necessary personnel, instructional materials, facilities and transportation for all students including SWDs.

-1.1 PLCs were challenging and continue to be challenging due to time constraints, teacher absences and grade level singletons.
+Action 1.1 PLCs were challenging and continue to be challenging due to time constraints, teacher absences and grade level singletons.
+Still working on creating PLC opportunities with other small school districts.

-1.2 INTERVENTION TEACHER - Challenges were facility limitations, scheduling, new teacher in position
+Action 1.2 INTERVENTION TEACHER - Challenges were facility limitations, conflicts in scheduling for pull-outs, and a new teacher in position

-1.3 BENCHMARKS - Challenges were based on pacing guides for standards were not aligned.
+Action 1.3 BENCHMARKS - Challenges were based on pacing guides for standards were not aligned.
 We believe new teachers getting to know curriculum may be a factor.